Odicci Alexander: Professional career

-2021

 On June 13, 2021, Alexander signed a professional contract with the USSSA Pride, joining former JMU players Megan Good and Jailyn Ford.
 She also signed to play in Athletes Unlimited Softball second season beginning in August 2021.
-She made her pro debut on June 17 against Team Mexico, recording 8 strikeouts in a 7-6 loss.
-She had her first win when she started in a 3-2 victory against Team Canada on June 23, pitching the entire game with 8 strikeouts, 4 hits, and 3 walks.
+She made her pro debut on June 17 against Team Mexico, recording 8 strikeouts in a 7–6 loss.
+She had her first win when she started in a 3–2 victory against Team Canada on June 23, pitching the entire game with 8 strikeouts, 4 hits, and 3 walks.

+She won the 2023 Athletes Unlimited Softball championship as the top individual points leader with 1,994 points.

+On January 29, 2025, Alexander was drafted in the tenth round, 40th overall, by the Bandits in the inaugural Athletes Unlimited Softball League draft.